AJV304/Thesis/README.md

 Following those steps should ensure that analysis are replicated using the same software as in the original analysis.

 2. Run the Script
 Only one script needs to be rendered in order to reproduce the results.
-The `Thesis.qmd` file can be found under the `Thesis` folder.
+The `Thesis.qmd` file can be found under the `Manuscript` folder.
 Open this file in RStudio and render it.
 This should run all scripts found in the `Scripts` folder and print the output in one pdf file.
 Running the script might take a bit longer the first time due to packages needing to be installed or updated.

 ## Ethics and Privacy
 Ethics approval for this study was obtained from the Faculty of Social Sciences at Utrecht University under number #25-1980.
 Since the data for this study was simulated, there are no privacy concerns.